- New Students

-This means, new students who are in INITIAL status in SEVIS, this includes SEVIS Transfers, and wish to enroll fully online for Spring 2023 will NOT be allowed to enter the U.S. in F-1 status for the spring semester.
+This means that new students who are in INITIAL status in SEVIS, including SEVIS Transfers, and wish to enroll fully online for Spring 2023 will NOT be allowed to enter the U.S. in F-1 status for the spring semester.
 You may enroll in online courses from abroad for spring and request a deferral of your SEVIS record to Fall 2023.

 Based on this current guidance, new students who are in INITIAL status and want to come to the U.S. for the spring semester should be allowed to apply for a visa and enter the U.S. with the appropriate documents, as long as they provide proof of enrollment in at least one 3-credit in-person or hybrid course.
 We recommend printing a copy of your Spring 2023 course schedule from SOLAR as proof of in-person/hybrid enrollment.

 If you need a letter confirming Stony Brook's instructional mode for Spring 2023 for a visa appointment and/or for your entry to the U.S. please use the letter linked below from our Interim Vice Provost for Global Affairs.I am transferring from another US institution, do I need to enroll in an in-person or hybrid course?